 A secret smile played over Silas’s lips.
 “From what I hear…” He broke off, leaving that mystery for another time.
 “But we digress…”

 I won’t reveal too much now, but suffice to say, a new generation of shifters will be facing the ultimate challenge in Europe grandest cities.
-I promise the Fire Maidens series will have all the emotion, action, and passion of Aloha Shifters thanks to some amazing new heroes and heroines you’ll get to meet soon.
-I can’t wait to bring them to you!
+I promise the Fire Maidens series has all the emotion, action, and passion of Aloha Shifters thanks to some amazing new heroes and heroines you’ll get to meet next.
 But don’t worry - I’ll be sure to check in with the shifters you’ve grown to love on Maui.
 That starts with Rebel’s Peace, a bonus epilogue to Rebel Alpha.
 Like all my bonus scenes (one for every book in the Aloha series), it’s available free to my newsletter subscribers, so make sure you’re registered to get that plus many other bonus scenes!